 The culmination of the DMin program is the design and completion of a substantive and significant written thesis that integrates the Action-in-Ministry drawn from the student's practice of ministry.
 The written thesis can take many forms, depending on the particular focus and research methodology of the study.
-It must take into account, however, the essential components of the applied research thesis as outlined in the approved thesis proposal.
-Whatever is decided upon for its chapter organization, the thesis should be written clearly and coherently so that the reader can follow the study and discern how its conclusions are reached.
+It must take into account, however, the essential components of an applied research thesis as outlined in the approved thesis proposal.
+Whatever is decided in terms of chapter organization, the thesis must be written clearly and coherently so that the reader can follow the study and discern how its conclusions are reached.
 The thesis addresses an integration of theory and an Action-in-Ministry that is well designed in respect to practical research, social analysis, and theological reflection.
-The applied research shall also comply with UofT/TST regulations concerning ethics in the use of human subjects in research.
-The student collaborates regularly with her/his Thesis Director in the development of his/her thesis.
+The applied research must comply with UofT/TST regulations concerning ethics in the use of human subjects in research.
+The candidate collaborates regularly with her/his Thesis Director in the development of his/her thesis.

 The Thesis Director supervises the development and carrying out of the applied research thesis.
-The Thesis Director represents the Toronto School of Theology and bears the primary responsibility for direction and supervision of the work of the DMin candidate.
-The Thesis Director supervises the candidate in the development of the thesis proposal, the Action-in-Ministry, and the written document in preparation for the final oral defence.
+The Thesis Director represents the Toronto School of Theology and bears the primary responsibility for direction and supervision of the DMin candidate's work.
+The Thesis Director supervises the candidate in the development of the thesis proposal, the Action-in-Ministry, and the written document in preparation for the final oral examination.
 The Thesis Director has primary oversight for the academic quality of the thesis.